 Sudden cramping or pelvic pain could be signs of infection.
 An untreated infection can cause scar tissue that damages the pelvic organs and may lead to infertility.

 If you have symptoms of an infection, seek prompt medical attention:

 - sudden pain, especially if you may be pregnant

 - foul-smelling vaginal discharge

 Your doctor may also suggest that you try hormonal birth control.
-Hormonal birth control is available in the form of a pill, patch, vaginal ring, injection, or implant.
-Hormonal birth control uses hormones to prevent ovulation, which can control your menstrual cramps.
+Hormonal birth control is available as a pill, patch, vaginal ring, injection, implant, or IUD.
+Hormones prevent ovulation, which can control your menstrual cramps.

 Surgery can treat endometriosis or uterine fibroids.
 This is an option if other treatments haven’t been successful.
 The surgery removes any endometriosis implants, uterine fibroids, or cysts.